Paynesville bin day & collection schedule

 Paynesville sits in the East Gippsland Shire area of VIC, postcode 3880, and follows that council's kerbside schedule.

-The suburb sits roughly 290km E of Melbourne.
+The suburb sits roughly 290km East of Melbourne.

-Locals know it for the the Gippsland Lakes and the Raymond Island ferry.
+Locals know it for the Gippsland Lakes and the Raymond Island ferry.

 Everything below applies to Paynesville generally; your own street's dates come from the address search on the home page.